domlobo/pscircle-fork/README.md

 ```

 * When you finish configuring command line arguments you can modify corresponding constants in [config.h.meson](config.h.meson) and recompile the application so that your configuration would be used by default.
-* By default image will be pinted directly to X11 root window of the display specified in `--output-display=...`.
+* By default image will be printed directly to X11 root window of the display specified in `--output-display=...`.
 But you can print image to PNG file by specifying `--output=pscircle.png` argument.
 (Check [#6 example](examples/06-output-to-image.sh))
 * *pscircle* uses `/proc.` Linux pseudo file system for collecting information about processes, uptime, CPU and memory utilization.
 In case *pscircle* doesn't work correctly with your kernel version, or you want to monitor remote host you can provide this information yourself.
-(Check [#7 example](examples/07-no-proc-fs.sh.sh))
+(Check [#7 example](examples/07-no-proc-fs.sh))
 * *pscircle* calculates processes pcpu values and CPU utilization value over the time interval specified in `--interval` argument.
 This implies that *pscircle* execution is suspended for this time interval to collect the data.
 If you want these values to be calculated from the process and system start time (similar to `top` or `htop` utils), you can specify `--interval=0` argument.
 * Parameters related to visualization are described in the following diagram: